EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

   on it.

 Insert de MicroSD into the Raspberry Pi 4.
-Connect an Ethernet cable and attach the USB SSD disk (make sure you are using a blue port which corresponds to USB 3).
+Connect an Ethernet cable and attach the USB SSD disk (make sure you are using a blue port that corresponds to USB 3).

 Power on
 --------